norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 ### 2) Keen to co-operate

-We are a small workers' co-op.
+We are a small workers' co-operative.
 This means that there isn't a manager down the corridor if we can't solve a problem for ourselves; equally there isn't a fleet of minions who turn up just to mop the floor or make the tea.
 Co-ops are a different type of business to most, with different values and organisational